 Depending on who you ask, OEMs and the big airframers like Airbus and Boeing entering into the aircraft aftermarket, can be seen as either a good or a bad thing.
 For airlines it provides an opportunity for access to service packages span across activities that take place in the hanger: such as maintenance, technician training, e-solutions, and system upgrades.
 As well as material management services like spares and tooling.

-For MRO and the aftermarket, on the other hand, OEMs jumping into the race creates problems.
 Smaller MRO providers and parts providers will likely struggle against the vast resources and technologies that larger OEMs service packages can provide.
 Even the aftermarket pro-competitive agreement CFM-IATA drafted in 2018 has to define clear rules of engagement.

 Regardless of your which aviation aftermarket forecast you look at, OEMs grabbing for market share is a trend that is likely to continue into the next decade.